 Our region's plan

-This regional NRM plan has been prepared under the Natural Resources Management Act 2004.
+The plan is prepared according to the Natural Resources Management Act 2004.

 The regional NRM plan is made up of two volumes; the strategic plan, and the business and operational plan.